ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Template Matching
 ^^^^^^^^^^^^^^^^^

-Clarity counts the number of M's in the sentence after the cleanup phase and attempts template matching on fragments containing either one or two M's.
+ClarityNLP counts the number of M's in the sentence after the cleanup phase and attempts template matching on fragments containing either one or two M's.
 Sentences or fragments matching a template are sent to the next stage of processing, dependency parse analysis, described below.
-If no templates match, Clarity attempts a dependency parse analysis without having the benefit of knowing the sentence structure via a template match.
-Clarity will attempt measurement-subject resolution on sentences containing as many as three measurements.
+If no templates match, ClarityNLP attempts a dependency parse analysis without having the benefit of knowing the sentence structure via a template match.
+ClarityNLP will attempt measurement-subject resolution on sentences containing as many as three measurements.